 You will study 180 credits in total during your Automotive Engineering MSc (Eng).
-A standard module is typically worth 15 credits and the professional project is worth 75 credits.
-These are the modules studied in 2019.
-If you are starting in September 2020, these will give you a flavour of the modules you are likely to study.
+A standard module is typically worth 15 credits and the professional project is worth 60 credits.
+These are the modules relating to this programme of study for academic year 2020/21.
+If you are starting in September 2021, these will give you a flavour of the modules you are likely to study.
 All modules are subject to change.

 You will undertake a professional project during the summer months.

 Recent projects include:

 Aspects of chassis systems and behaviour, including suspension and steering systems, chassis structures, and noise, vibration and harshness (NVH).

 An overview of all the key elements of a driveline, with a particular focus on the design of the key machine elements along with some novel applications.

 This module will provide you with an overview of the fields of engineering psychology and ‘human factors i.e., of the capabilities, limitations, and behaviours of humans as users and operators of engineered technology with a special emphasis in this module on ground vehicles and aircraft as well as the implications of these matters for design of such technology.

 This module enables you to participate in a group activity involving a multi-disciplinary approach to achieve a solution to a programme specific industrially relevant design problem.